-School Holiday Activities at Immigration Museum.
+School Holiday Activities at Immigration Museum - Autumn Harvest.
 With the arrival of autumn there is a bounty of vegetables waiting to become artist’s tools in our courtyard garden oasis.
 Use harvested produce to create unique artworks to take home, make a mini scarecrow to decorate our planter boxes and draw your favourite native urban critter to hide amongst our garden.
 Free.
 More info here.

 ArtPlay - Various sessions.
 Various ArtPlay these holidays.
 Find a workshop, event or exhibition that suits your age group, time and date.
 Prices vary.
 Ages vary.
 More info here.